rajayonin/srs-typst/src/defaults/formatters.typ

 /// The table's label will have the form `srs:<tag>`, where `<tag>` is the result of calling `tagger`.
 ///
 /// - tagger (function): Function to format the item's tag, of form `(class, item, id, index) -> str`.
-/// - breakable (bool): If the table can be broken in several pages.
 /// - language (str, auto): Language of the captions.
 If `auto`, it will use the one in `config.language`
+/// - breakable (bool): If the table can be broken in several pages.
+/// - justify (array): Justification of the two columns, e.g. (true, false)
 /// - style (dictionary): Parameters to pass to the table, e.g. `(columns: (1fr, 1fr), gutter: 1em)`
 /// -> function
 #let table-template-formatter-maker(
   tagger: none,
-  breakable: true,
   language: auto,
+  breakable: false,
+  justify: (false, true),
-  style: (columns: (8em, 1fr)),
+  style: (columns: 2),
 ) = {
-  (class, conf-language) => {
+  assert(tagger != none, message: "Missing argument 'tagger'") (class, conf-language) => {
     // handle automatic language
     let lang = language